Carol Burnett: 1955–1966: Rise to prominence

 In 1959, Lucille Ball became a friend and mentor to Burnett.
-After having guested on Burnett's highly successful CBS-TV special Carol + 2 and having the younger performer reciprocate by appearing on The Lucy Show, it was rumored that Ball offered Burnett a chance to star on her own sitcom.
+After having guested on Burnett's highly successful CBS-TV special Carol + 2 (1966) and having the younger performer reciprocate by appearing on The Lucy Show (1966–1967), it was rumored that Ball offered Burnett a chance to star on her own sitcom.
 In truth, Burnett was offered (but declined) Here's Agnes by CBS executives.
 The two women remained close friends until Ball's death in 1989.
 Ball sent flowers every year on Burnett's birthday.
 When Burnett awoke on the day of her 56th birthday in 1989, she discovered via the morning news that Ball had died.
 Later that afternoon, flowers arrived at Burnett's house with a note reading, "Happy Birthday, Kid.
 Love, Lucy."

+In 1963 she made her feature film debut in comedy Who's Been Sleeping in My Bed? starring opposite Dean Martin and Elizabeth Montgomery.
+Burnett said of her role in the film, "I should have been given the award for “Worst Performance Ever Given in Movies by an Actress.”
+I was confused, bored and I missed the [live] audience.
+Nothing was spontaneous."
+During this time she acted in the CBS variety show The Entertainers alongside Bob Newhart and in an episode of the Mel Brooks and Buck Henry created spy comedy series Get Smart in 1966.

 1967–1978: The Carol Burnett Show

-In 1967, CBS offered to put Burnett in a weekly comedy series called Here's Agnes.
-However, she had a stipulation in her ten-year contract with CBS that said she had five years from the date The Garry Moore Show ended to "push the button" on hosting thirty one-hour episodes of a music/comedy variety show.
+In 1967, after CBS offered Burnett Here's Agnes, she exercised a stipulation in her ten-year contract with CBS that said she had five years from the date The Garry Moore Show ended to "push the button" on hosting thirty one-hour episodes of a music/comedy variety show.
 As a result, the hour-long Carol Burnett Show was born and debuted in September 1967, eventually garnering 23 Emmy Awards and winning or being nominated for multiple Emmy and Golden Globe Awards every season it was on the air.
 Its ensemble cast included Tim Conway (who was a guest player until the ninth season), Harvey Korman, Lyle Waggoner and the teenaged Vicki Lawrence, whom Burnett discovered and mentored.
 The network initially did not want her to do a variety show because it believed only men could be successful at variety, but her contract required that it give her one season of whatever kind of show she wanted to make.
 She chose to carry on the tradition of past variety show successes.
+During this time Burnett was the first celebrity to appear on the children's series Sesame Street, appearing on that series' first episode on November 10, 1969.
+She also made occasional returns to the stage in the 1970s and 1980s.
+In 1974, she appeared at the Muny Theatre in St. Louis, Missouri, in I Do!
+I Do! with Rock Hudson.